-Spain closes airspace at Madrid airport as drones reported
+Drone sighting disrupts air traffic at Madrid airport

-MADRID (AP) - The Spanish government says it has closed airspace around Madrid’s international airport after drones were reported in the area.
+MADRID (AP) - Madrid’s international airport was closed for over one hour on Monday due to the reported sighting of drones, authorities in Spain said.

-The Transport Ministry said in a tweet Monday that the airspace around the Adolfo Suárez Madrid Barajas airport has been closed and advised people to check with the airport’s authorities for further developments.
+The airport manager, AENA, tweeted that 26 flights had been diverted to other airports by the time air traffic restrictions were lifted at 14.15 p.m.
+(1315 GMT).
+It said that a security committee had been set up to study the incident.

-Enaire, Spain´s air navigation authority, had earlier reported delays in flights owing to the presence of drones in the area.
+The Transport Ministry announced the closure of the airspace around the Adolfo Suárez-Barajas airport in Madrid after Enaire, Spain’s air navigation authority, reported the possible presence of drones in the area.

-The private news agency Europa Press cited Enaire as saying that two pilots had said they had seen some drones near the airport, which is located just east of the city center.
+Spain’s Civil Guard said an investigation had been opened after two pilots had reported seeing some drones near the airport, which is located just east of the city center.

-It said Enaire immediately activated a special procedure to halt landings and takeoffs, and diverting flights to other airports.
+Enaire, which activated a special procedure to halt landings and takeoffs and diverting flights to other airports, warned in a tweet: “A drone is not a toy, it’s an aircraft.”

+With an average of 1,200 flights per day, the Adolfo Suárez-Barajas international airport in northeastern Madrid is the one with most traffic in Spain and one of the busiest in Europe.
+Nearly 62 million passengers went through the airport last year, AENA said.

+At the end of 2018, more than 140,000 travelers were stranded or delayed after dozens of drone sightings shut down London’s Gatwick airport, Britain’s second-busiest, for parts of three consecutive days.

 Sign up for Daily Newsletters